 It’s worth mentioning that a dollar earned for opinion points is only worth $.40.
 That means the money the site displays after you complete a survey is significantly less than its actual worth.

 If you’re just starting with online surveys, you might find this a bit confusing but to put it simply, whatever you earn in the form of points, you can only redeem gift cards of half that value in cash.
-You can only redeem your points as gift cards and such.
+Since you can only redeem your points for gift cards the money you see is deceptive.

 This site is legitimate, for all intents and purposes.
 Not only is it legit, but it also, as mentioned, pays more than most survey panels out there.
 E-rewards has also been in business for over 20 years.